 Recommendation 1 - Safeguarding existing provision: The Maidstone Playing Pitch Strategy comprises a robust and evidence-based assessment of current and future needs for rugby union in the borough.
 The Strategy has identified a need to increase local rugby pitch capacity and to this extent, it will be important for both current community used rugby pitch sites to be retained.
 However, there are issues relating to the suitability of both sites and the options for moving to sites with security of tenure and additional capacity are being investigated.
 It is therefore recommended that existing planning policies continue to support the retention of all sites, based upon the evidence in the Playing Pitch Strategy.
 In the event that proposals to move rugby pitches from the sites do come forward, this will only be permissible they are replaced and meet policy exception E4 of Sport England's Playing Fields Policy.
-This states that 'the playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.
+This states that 'the playing field or playing fields which would be lost as a result of the proposed development must be replaced by a playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.